UCR-CS061/OnlineDevEnvironment/README.md

 # CS061 - Online Developement Environment

 ## Logging in or creating an account
+In order to use this development environment, you will need a GitHub account.
+If you already have one, then sign in before following the directions below.

+If you do not already have a GitHub account, then go to https://github.com and click on "Create Account".
+Once you've completed this process, sign in, and then follow the directions below.

 ## Running LC3Tools in a GitHub Codespace